gjcooper/VAULT/01_articles/lepelley2015when.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Le Pelley, Mike E.; Pearson, Daniel; Griffiths, Oren; Beesley, Tom"
+author: Le Pelley, Mike E.; Pearson, Daniel; Griffiths, Oren; Beesley, Tom
 title: "When goals conflict with values: counterproductive attentional and oculomotor capture by reward-related stimuli"
-publication: "Journal of Experimental Psychology.
-General"
+publication: Journal of Experimental Psychology.
+General
 date: 2015-02-01
 citekey: lepelley2015when
 aliases:
   - "When goals conflict with values: counterproductive attentional and oculomotor capture by reward-related stimuli"
 ---

 # When goals conflict with values: counterproductive attentional and oculomotor capture by reward-related stimuli